Digital Regulation Platform

 Source: ITU Emerging technology trends: Artificial intelligence and big data for development 4.0 report, 2021[2].

 New governance frameworks, protocols, and policy systems are needed for the new digital era to ensure all-inclusive and equitable benefits.
-Societies need regulatory approaches that are not only human-led and human-centered, but also nature-led and nature-centered.
+Societies need regulatory approaches that are not only human-led and human-centred but also nature-led and nature-centred.
 Government policies need to balance public interests, such as human dignity and identity, trust, nature preservation and climate change, and private sector interests, such as business disruptiveness and profits.
 As novel business models emerge, such as fintech[3] and the sharing economy[4], regulators are faced with a host of challenges: rethinking traditional regulatory models, coordination problems, regulatory silos, and the robustness of outdated rules.

-This reinforces the need to build flexible and dynamic regulatory models to respond to the changes and optimize their impact.
+This reinforces the need to build flexible and dynamic regulatory models to respond to the changes and optimise their impact.
 A complex web of regulations would impose prohibitive costs on new entrants into transformative technologies’ markets.
 Imposing cumbersome compliance costs with a robust system of regulations would lead to a situation where only large firms could afford to comply.

-This article highlights the unique regulatory issues posed by transformative technologies: the unpredictable nature of business models that rely on transformative technologies; the importance of data ownership, control, privacy, consumer protection, and security; and the AI conundrum.
+This article highlights the unique regulatory issues posed by transformative technologies: the unpredictable nature of business models that rely on transformative technologies, the importance of data ownership, control, privacy, consumer protection, and security, and the AI conundrum.
 The article further defines and provides a set of principles to guide the future of regulation of transformative technologies: innovative and adaptive regulation, outcome-focused regulation, evidence-based regulation, and collaborative regulation.

 Transformative technologies regulation: the challenges

 Traditional regulatory structures are complex, fragmented, risk-averse, and adjust slowly to shifting social circumstances, with various public agencies having overlapping authority.
 On the other hand, a unicorn startup can develop into a company with a global reach in a couple of years, if not months.
-For instance, Airbnb went from startup in 2008 to a Silicon Valley unicorn in 2011 valued at a billion dollars, based on USD112 million invested by venture capitalists.[5]
+For instance, Airbnb went from a startup in 2008 to a Silicon Valley unicorn in 2011, valued at a billion dollars, based on USD112 million invested by venture capitalists.[5]

 Transformative technologies are multifaceted and transcend national boundaries.
 Since there are no global regulatory standards, coordinating with regulators across borders is a challenge.

-There are three key challenges in regulating transformative technologies: (i) the unpredictable nature of business models that rely on transformative technologies; (ii) data privacy, security, ownership, and control; and (iii) the AI conundrum.
+There are three key challenges in regulating transformative technologies: (i) the unpredictable nature of business models that rely on transformative technologies, (ii) data privacy, security, ownership, and control, and (iii) the AI conundrum.

 The unpredictable nature of business models that rely on transformative technologies

 Products and services embedded in transformative technologies’ solutions evolve quickly and shift from one regulatory category to another.
 For example, if a ride-hailing company, such as Uber, begins delivering food, it can fall under the jurisdiction of health regulators.
 If it expands into delivering drone services, it will fall under the purview of aviation regulators.
 If it uses self-driving cars for passengers, it may come under the jurisdiction of the transport regulators.
-Maintaining consistency in regulations is difficult in the sharing economy, where the lines between categories and classification of services and products are often blurred.
+Maintaining consistency in regulations is difficult in the sharing economy, where the lines between categories and classifications of services and products are often blurred.

 Transformative technologies and liability